EEscat1804/Spotify-Data-Extraction/README.md

 Data project for a cs club where we had to extract data from 1000+ songs using the spotify API.
 Using the API we were able to get different data points and analyze each song beyond to just listening to it.
+It would eventually become an organized spreadsheet where we can see the stats for each song.